zhongk8194/DH110-A06/README.md

 ## Screen Designs
 User Interface <br>
 <img src="UI.png">
-<br><br>
+<br><br><br>
 Color Variations (for screen #4 labeled "Desktop-4")<br>
-<em>The color variations below are as follows: Variation 1- light mode, Variation 2- dark mode on the added feature (the "World" and "US" news sections), Variation 3- hue variation, and Variation 4- dark mode on the whole screen.
+<em>The color variations below are as follows: Variation 1- light mode, Variation 2- dark mode on the added feature (the "World" and "US" news sections), Variation 3- hue variation, and Variation 4- dark mode on the whole screen.</em> <br><br>
 <img src="Variations.png">
 <br><br>

 ## Tests
 **Impression test** <br>
-Comments from classmates:
+Comments from classmates: <br>
 <img src="Comments.png">

-Summary of findings:
+Summary of findings: <br>
+The impression test with my classmates today went well!
+They were really kind with their comments.
+The main findings that I took from this activity was that (1) the organization of the content fits within the existing CNN design system, and that (2) I could look into expanding the "Customize" feature and adding more filter options (like dates).
+Overall, the impression test was a great experience! <br><br>

 **Accessibliity (color-contrast) check** <br>
 <img src="Check1.png" width=50%;><img src="Check2.png" width=50%;>